Venezuela during World War II: Axis influence

+In 1941, US troops occupied Aruba, Bonaire and Curazao and built military airports.
+The main purpose of this deployment was fight against expected future attacks by Axis submarines and potentially long-distance Nazi bombers.
+America was also concerned over the potential threat of a German invasion of the continental US launched with the aid of German settlers in South America.

+Operation Bolívar was the codename for the German espionage in Latin America during World War II.
+It was under the operational control of Section D (4) from the Foreign Security Service (Ausland-SD), and was primarily concerned with the collection and transmission of clandestine information from Latin America to Europe.
+Overall, the Germans were successful in establishing a secret radio communications network from their control station in Argentina, as well as a courier system involving the use of Spanish merchant vessels for the shipment of paper-form intelligence.

 Koenigstein and Caribia

 The SS Koenigstein and the SS Caribia were a pair of German steamboats that were used to carry about 300 Jewish refugees from Europe to Venezuela between February and March 1939.
 The Koenigstein, with eighty-six Jews on board, left Germany in January 1939 for the British colony of Trinidad, but when it arrived, the British refused to accept the passengers because of a recent prohibition on the admission of refugees.
 As result, the Koenigstein sailed to Honduras, but again the passengers were denied entry.
 With nowhere else to go, the Koenigstein then sailed for Venezuela, and arrived on February 17, 1939.
 The SS Caribia, carrying 165 Jews, went through a very similar ordeal.
 After sailing to British Guiana, Georgetown authorities refused to allow the passengers to land, and so the Caribia sailed to Venezuela, arriving on March 16, 1939.

 At first, the Venezuelan government gave the refugees special permission to stay in the country temporarily, until new homes could be found for them in other Latin American countries, but they were banned from finding employment in any industry other than agriculture.
 Furthermore, the Venezuelan government made it clear that it would not accept any more refugees, unless they came through the proper channels.
 Later, President López Contreras gave the refugees permission to remain in the country permanently.
 As result of which, the passengers of the Koenigstein and the Caribia became some of the founding members of Venezuela's Jewish community, as most Jewish emigration to Venezuela would occur after the war, in the 1950s and 1960s.